 It is business-critical to have a clear idea about when you are likely to complete a given piece of work before you commit a date for it.
 Sometimes, the date may be given to you and you are required to get back on whether it will happen or not.
 Similarly, you might be working on a card that is a dependent card for another card.
 So, any slippage on the current card might have far greater consequences downstream.

 Kanban systems expose the low Flow Efficiency of the software development systems.
-In other words, work items often spend more time waiting than being worked upon.
-This means that the estimated effort to complete a work item is not a strong determinant of when that work item will complete.
+In other words, work items often spend more time waiting than being worked on.
+This means that the estimated effort to complete a work item is not a strong determinant of when that work item will be completed.
 Instead, all the wastes and inefficiencies of the system contribute much more significantly when the work item actually gets completed.

 SwiftKanban offers you two distinct ways of calculating the forecast date of a newly added card.